Psychopathy: Childhood and adolescent precursors

 The PCL:YV is an adaptation of the PCL-R for individuals aged 13–18 years.
 It is, like the PCL-R, done by a trained rater based on an interview and an examination of criminal and other records.
 The "Antisocial Process Screening Device" (APSD) is also an adaptation of the PCL-R. It can be administered by parents or teachers for individuals aged 6–13 years.
-High psychopathy scores for both juveniles, as measured with these instruments, and adults, as measured with the PCL-R and other measurement tools, have similar associations with other variables, including similar ability in predicting violence and criminality.
+High psychopathy scores for both juveniles (as measured with these instruments) and adults (as measured with the PCL-R and other measurement tools) have similar associations with other variables, including similar ability in predicting violence and criminality.
 Juvenile psychopathy may also be associated with more negative emotionality such as anger, hostility, anxiety, and depression.
 Psychopathic traits in youth typically comprise three factors: callous/unemotional, narcissism, and impulsivity/irresponsibility.

-There is positive correlation between early negative life events of the ages 0–4 and the emotion-based aspects of psychopathy.
+There is a positive correlation between early negative life events of the ages 0–4 and the emotion-based aspects of psychopathy.
 There are moderate to high correlations between psychopathy rankings from late childhood to early adolescence.
 The correlations are considerably lower from early- or mid-adolescence to adulthood.
 In one study most of the similarities were on the Impulsive- and Antisocial-Behavior scales.
-Of those adolescents who scored in the top 5% highest psychopathy scores at age 13, less than one third (29%) were classified as psychopathic at age 24.
-Some recent studies have also found poorer ability at predicting long-term, adult offending.
+Of those adolescents who scored in the top 5% highest psychopathy scores at age 13, less than one-third (29%) were classified as psychopathic at age 24.
+Some recent studies have also found a poorer ability to predict long-term, adult offending.